fonsleenaars/tqdb/README.md

 This parser uses the TextureViewer program created by Max McGuire to convert the TEX files into transparent PNGs.
 I included the program, the DLL and the readme in its entirety in the repo.

 ### ReactJS Website implementation
 I have created a React wrapper of the parsed JSON result on [tq-db.net][tqdb].
-This wesite allows for some easy navigation and filtering of the data set.
+This website allows for some easy navigation and filtering of the data set.
 You can report any issues you find on the website on this repository's issue tracker.

 [ng]: <https://www.nordicgames.at/index.php/product/titan_quest_gold_edition>
 [gb]: <https://www.gamebanshee.com/titanquest/>